gifale95/NED/README.md

 #### 🔹 Load the Pre-Generated Synthetic Neural Responses

-The `load_synthetic_neural_responses` method will pre-generated synthetic fMRI or EEG responses for ~150,000 naturalistic images (either 73,000 images from the Natural Scenes Dataset, 26,107 images from the THINGS Database, or 50,000 images from the ImageNet 2012 Challenge validation split), and optionally return the corresponding metadata.
+The `load_synthetic_neural_responses` method will load pre-generated synthetic fMRI or EEG responses for ~150,000 naturalistic images (either 73,000 images from the Natural Scenes Dataset, 26,107 images from the THINGS Database, or 50,000 images from the ImageNet 2012 Challenge validation split), and optionally return the corresponding metadata.

 ```python
 """